thingplus/thingplus.github.io/_posts/en/posts/2015-6-5-en_help_management.md

 Can set service management.

 #### Normal Setting
-* Can set normal setting.
+Can set normal setting.

-  - Name: Display name of service.
+* `Name`: Display name of service.
 Service name will be displayed on right upper side of portal.
-  - Contact: mail for web push alarm and related information.
+* `Contact`: mail for web push alarm and related information.
+Contact will be displayed as a link of contact on below side of portal.
-  - Detail Explanation: Put detail explanation of service.
+* `Detail Explanation`: Detail explanation of service.
+Will be displayed at Log-in screen and Sign up screen.
+* `Serice logo`: Put url of your own logo which will be displayed at Log-in screen and Sign up screen, if you have.
+If not, service name will be dispalyed.
+* `Service Hompage`: Put url of your own homepage or help page which will be displayed at Log-in screen and Sign up screen.

 #### Dashboard setting
-* Add/change widget list on dash board.
+* Add/change `widget list` on dash board.
 * Selected widget list will be diplayed on bottom of dashboard page.

 #### Rule setting
-* Add/change trigger and action list of rule command.
+* Add/change `trigger and action list` of rule command.
 * Rule creation page will display selected trigger and action.
 <br>